Hensel Phelps Construction

-Hensel Phelps Construction Co., located in Greeley, Colorado, is one of the largest general contractors and construction managers in the United States, ranked consistently among ENR's (Engineering News-Record) top 20 Contractors by revenue.
+Hensel Phelps Construction Co., located in Greeley, Colorado, is one of the largest general contractors and construction managers in the United States, ranked consistently among Engineering News-Records top 20 Contractors by revenue.
 The company was founded in 1937.

 History

-Founded in 1937 by Abel Hensel Phelps as a small, local builder in Greeley, Colorado, Hensel Phelps has become a multibillion-dollar, employee owned national contractor with an eclectic portfolio of completed projects.
+Founded in 1937 by Abel Hensel Phelps as a small, local builder in Greeley, Colorado, Hensel Phelps has become a multibillion-dollar, employee-owned national contractor with an eclectic portfolio of completed projects.
 Hensel Phelps currently has 11 district offices across the country, as well as additional regional offices.

 In August 2021, Hensel Phelps announced its acquisition of Colorado-based Hydro Construction, which specializes in the construction of water and wastewater treatment facilities.

-In October 2024, Hensel was awarded a $274.7 million contract by the General Services Administration to build and expand a border station in Douglas, Arizona.
+In October 2024, Hensel Phelps was awarded a $274.7 million contract by the General Services Administration to build and expand a border station in Douglas, Arizona.